How to Calculate the Cost of a Room Addition

 • Sunroom: $15,000 – $70,000

-These ranges are general estimates.
+These ranges are fairly broad.
 Your specific budget will depend on several key factors explored below.
+You can also use our free AI tools to calculate your own project estimate

 For example, a 10x10 bedroom (100 sq ft) may cost around $10,000 to $20,000, while a 20x20 space (400 sq ft) may range from $40,000 to $80,000 or more.